Xinok/XSort/README.md

 **Implementation**

-It begins with a quick sort that chooses a pivot from a median of three, from the first, middle, and last elements.
-The partitioning method used works well when several elements are equal to the pivot.
+The algorithm is, in essence, an intro sort, meaning a quick sort which falls back to a heap sort after too many recursions to guarantee O(n log n) worst case performance.

+The pivot for quick sort is chosen from a median of five in six comparisons.
+The method used satisfies the condition, a < c && b < c && c < d && c < e.
+This means the first five elements can be partitioned without any additional comparisons after the median is found.

+The partition method for quick sort attempts to divide elements equal to the pivot into both partitions.
+So if many elements are equal to the pivot, the pivot should end up closer to the center, resulting in faster performance and fewer comparisons.

 When a partition is small enough, binary insertion sort is used to sort small sublists of up to 32 elements.
 This increases performance as well as reduces the number of comparisons in an average case.

 If too many recursions occur, a bottom-up binary heap sort is used to avoid the worst case of quick sort.
 A bottom-up heap sort does nearly half the number of comparisons as a standard heap sort and about 50% less than shell sort.
 On top of that, it has O(1) space complexity.
 This makes it the ideal "fall-back" unstable sorting algorithm.

+**Concurrent sorting** is done by creating a new task for sublists greater than 64k elements in length.
+All of these tasks are executed in a task pool using a fixed number of threads.
+This method achieves greater performance, even if a few bad pivots are chosen.

 ----------